Faurrel/Windows-Activator/README.md

 Step 4: Wait until the process is complete.

-Step 5: Restart your PC / Laptop after activating it, and your Windows will automatically activate.
+Step 5: Restart your PC / Laptop after activating, and your Windows will automatically activate.